maulerzin/crud-product-postgre-api/README.md

-# Product CRUD API
+# Product CRUD And Order Registration API
-Description: With this API developers will be able to INSERT, DELETE, UPDATE AND READ Products from a table "peoducts".
+Description: With this API developers will be able to INSERT, DELETE, UPDATE AND READ Products from a table "peoducts" and make roduct orders based on a pre-existent products.

 >Version: 1.0.0.

 >Technologies - For this API i've used: